Physical Examination And Health Assessment Test

 • 17.

-A patient with increased turgor in his lower extremities manifested by smooth, taut, shiny skin that cannot be grasped or raised is most likely to have:
+A patient presents with increased skin turgor in the lower extremities, characterized by smooth, taut, and shiny skin that cannot be grasped or raised.
+What condition is most likely?

 • A.